gabrielfrancisa/How-Create-an-Azure-Key-Vault-resources-and-add-a-secret-to-it./README.md

 On the toolbar, select Delete resource group.
 Enter the resource group name and confirm that you want to delete it.

-CAUTION: Deleting a resource group deletes all resources contained within it.
-If you chose an existing resource group for this exercise, any existing resources outside the scope of this exercise will also be deleted.

 Thank you for following through.
-You have successfully completed this lab.
-Click End to mark the lab as Complete.